-Further on June 10, 2022, GBHHPL invoked arbitration against the contractor to recover their further dues.
+Further on June 10, 2022, GBHHPL invoked arbitration against the contractor to recover their further dues (capital advances) amounting to Rs.
+273.00 crore (assumed at discounted value of Rs.
+196.56 crore, GPUIL's share Rs.156.97 crore).
 However counter claims were also filed by the contractor before the arbitration tribunal towards costs and damages on account of prolongation of the Contract.
-GBHHPL filed its reply to the Statement of Defence and counter claims on March 01, 2023.
+GBHHPL filed its reply to the Statement of Defense and counter claims on March 01, 2023.
 Subsequently, consolidated statement of claims and counter claims were directed to be filed by the Arbitration Tribunal which have been filed in the month of August 2023.
-Next hearing will take place in March 2024.
+Next hearing date is yet to be decided.
 Currently, the matter is pending adjudication before the Arbitral Tribunal.

-Based on the assessment of such claims and upon consideration of advice from the independent legal consultant, the management believes that GBHHPL has reasonable chances of recovery of its dues from the contractor in the future and accordingly, based on the valuation assessment carried out by an external expert during the nine month period ended December 31, 2023, is of the view that the carrying value of its investments in GBHHPL held by GEL as at December 31, 2023 is appropriate.
+Based on the assessment of such claims and upon consideration of advice from the independent legal consultant, the management believes that GBHHPL has reasonable chances of recovery of its dues from the contractor in the future and accordingly, based on the valuation assessment carried out by an external expert during the period ended December 31, 2023, is of the view that the carrying value of its investments of Rs.
+257.48 crore in GBHHPL held by GEL as at March 31, 2024 is appropriate.

 4. The Company together with GMR Highway Limited ("GMRHL") a subsidiary of the Company, has invested in GMR Hyderabad Vijayawada Expressways Private Limited ('GHVEPL') amounting to Rs.
-860.92 crore.
-Based on its internal assessment with regard to future operations and valuation assessment by an external expert during the nine month period ended December 31, 2023, the management of the Company has fair valued its investments and for reasons as detailed below, the management is of the view that the fair values of the Company's investments in GHVEPL is appropriate.
+1,136.54 crore.
+Based on its internal assessment with regard to future operations and valuation assessment by an external expert during the period ended December 31, 2023 the management of the Company has fair valued its investments and for reasons as detailed below, the management is of the view that the fair values of the Company's investments in GHVEPL is appropriate.

 GHVEPL, a step-down subsidiary of the Company, has been incurring losses since the commencement of its commercial operations and has accumulated losses of Rs.
-1,769.11 crore as at December 31, 2023.
-The management believes that these losses are primarily due to loss of revenue arising as a result of drop in commercial traffic on account of bifurcation of State of Andhra Pradesh and ban imposed on sand mining in the region.
-The management of the Group based on its internal assessment and a legal opinion, believes that these events constitute a Change in Law as per the Concession Agreement and GHVEPL is entitled to a claim for losses suffered on account of the aforementioned reasons and accordingly filed its claim for the loss of revenue till the year ended March 31, 2017 with National Highways Authority of India ('NHAI').
+1,803.99 crore as at March 31, 2024.
+The management believes that these losses are primarily due to loss of revenue arising as a result of drop in commercial traffic on account of bifurcation of State of

-Notes to the unaudited standalone financial results for the quarter and nine month period ended December 31, 2023
+Notes to the audited standalone financial results for the quarter and year ended March 31, 2024